 Gene-clusters underlying behavioral plasiticity and parasitic behavioral manipulation

-The figure above shows that the gene-clusters that underlie behavioral plasticity (forager-nurse differentiation) and the ones that are affected during Ophiocordycpes-induced behavioral manipulation are the same.
+The figure above shows that the gene-modules that putatively underlie behavioral plasticity (forager-nurse differentiation) and the ones that are affected during Ophiocordycpes-induced behavioral manipulation, are the same.

 In other words, to induce the characteristic manipulated biting behavior, the manipulating fungal parasite seems to be targeting the same genes and processes that otherwise allow ants to display behavioral plasticity (shown in the summary figure below).